The world is Haaland's oyster & Odegaard isn't Messi - King | Goal.com

 “I played only two minutes in the Champions League.
 He has done well for himself.
 I think he will play out the season and break records.
 I think he will finish top scorer in the league.
 It is hard to beat him in the Austrian league.
 It is good for Norway to have another striker who is delivering abroad.”

 Meanwhile, Odegaard is benefiting from a well-placed loan at Real Sociedad from his parent club Real Madrid.
-Two goals and three assists have helped Sociedad to fifth place, just two points behind leading duo Barcelona and Madrid.
+Two goals and three assists have helped Sociedad to fifth place in La Liga, just two points behind leading duo Barcelona and Madrid.

 King says too much pressure was put on Odegaard after he was signed for Madrid at 16 years old but that he is now becoming a man.